techmohitgarg/data-and-view-binding-practice-sample/README.md

 ### Introduction

 This is simple project that contains the activity class,fragment class which are using the different different way to bind the view using view-binding.
-For More details [Click here](https://developer.android.com/topic/libraries/view-binding)
+More details [Click here](https://developer.android.com/topic/libraries/view-binding)

 #### Step to enable view-binding into project
 set the viewBinding build option to true in the module-level build.gradle file